tempestgf/Nothing-Phone-1/HowToRoot/README.md

 # How to Root :: Nothing Phone (1)

-#### This HowToRoot guide will be using magisk framework, android sdk platform tools, and payload-dumper-go to root the NothingPhone (1) the easiest way posible, if prefered a script is made to automaticlly root the Nothing Phone (1).
+#### This HowToRoot guide will be using magisk framework, android sdk platform tools, and payload-dumper-go to root the NothingPhone (1) the easiest way posible.
 ---
 Download on the computer the Nothing Phone (1) same firmware installed on the device desired to root.